langevinj/react-todolist/README.md

-Simple React app of a Todo List with testing
+Todolist React app with the capabilities of added, deleting, editting, and marking items complete.
+Items are saved to LocalStorage on refresh.